 What Is an Extrapleural Pneumonectomy?

-The extrapleural pneumonectomy, or EPP, is performed on patients in the early stages of pleural mesothelioma.
-This is when the cancer is only within the chest cavity.
+The extrapleural pneumonectomy, or EPP, is a surgery for early-stage pleural mesothelioma.
+It is for patients whose cancer is still in the chest cavity.

-An EPP can also help ease breathing and improve quality of life.
-After recovery, patients will feel more comfortable, allowing them to return to their daily tasks or even go back to work.
+An EPP can improve breathing and quality of life.
+After recovery, patients often feel more at ease.
+This allows them to return to their daily activities or even resume work.

 It all depends on the patient selection.
 In the right patient population, [the EPP] can be done safely and effectively and provide survival hope.
 The key is selecting the right patients.